 Maintaining a daily journal¶

-Let’s assume you want to write daily notes named like 2021-02-16.md
+Let’s assume you want to write daily notes named like 2021-02-16.md in a

-sub-directory.
+journal/daily sub-directory.
 This common use case is a good fit for creating a

 note group overriding the default